NortheasternTeamSAP/Self-Healthcare-Management-App/README.md

 Features :

 The application developed by us contains advanced features like :

-Amazon S3 Integration
+Amazon S3 Integration,

-Email to patients
+Email to patients,

-Appointment confirmation via text message
+Appointment confirmation via text message,

-Fitness Tracker to help patient monitor their workouts Graphs to show various statistics
+Fitness Tracker to help patient monitor their workouts,

+Graphs to show various statistics,

-Ratings so that patient can view ratings of the doctor before booking appointment Excel downloads
+Ratings so that patient can view ratings of the doctor before booking appointment,

+Excel downloads,

+Data Persistence,

+Reset password with OTP,

+Text notifications to user.

 Main Applications used :

-Teams for communication among team members
+Teams, Zoom for communication among team members,

-Twilio for text messaging
+Twilio for text messaging,

-Aws Amazon S3
+AWS Amazon S3,

-Jfreechart for graphs
+Jfreechart for graphs,

-java-mail-1.4.4. for email
+java-mail-1.4.4. for email,

-Netbeans for development
+Netbeans for development,

-Java swing for UI
+Java swing for UI,

-Github for tracking of changes
+Github for tracking of changes,

-DrawIO for sequence diagrams
+DrawIO for sequence diagrams.